Non-Stationary Online Structured Prediction with Surrogate Losses: Numerical Experiments

-where $\bm{w} \in \R^2$ is a linear estimator (expressed as a vector, rather than a matrix $\W$), $y_t \in \set*{-1, +1}$ indicates a binary label, and $\x_t \in \R^2$ is an input feature vector drawn uniformly from the two dimensional unit sphere.
-This loss function satisfies the self-bounding property in \cref{assump:self-bounding} with $M = \frac{1}{\ln 2}$ \citep[Lemma~2]{Van_der_Hoeven2020-ug}.
+\begin{itemize} \item \textbf{Synthetic datasets:} We set $K=2$ and $m=2$, and use a label set of $\set*{-1, +1}$, rather than $\set*{1, 2}$.
+Accordingly, we represent the linear estimator as a vector $\bm{w} \in \Wcal \subseteq \R^2$.
+Each feature vector $\x_t \in \R^m$ is an input feature vector drawn uniformly from the two-dimensional unit sphere.
 We define a reference vector $\bm{u} = \frac{1}{\sqrt{2}}(1, 1)^\top$.
 In the stationary environment, labels are given by $y_t = +1$ if $\inpr{\bm{u}, \x_t} \ge 0$ and $-1$ otherwise.
 Non-stationarity is simulated by introducing segment-wise label flips: the number of flips is set to $\{1,10,100\}$, and at each flip all labels are multiplied by $-1$.
-Consequently, the true estimator in each segment alternates between $\bm{u}$ and $-\bm{u}$.
-We run OGD with projection onto an $\ell_2$-ball of diameter $D=20$.
-Although the true directions, $\bm{u}$ and $-\bm{u}$, lie in the unit ball, their exact scale is typically unknown a priori.
-We thus adopt a larger diameter of $D=20$ to reflect this uncertainty.
-The decoding method used in this section is that of \Citet{Van_der_Hoeven2021-wi}.
-This decoding approach, when applied to binary classification, yields a surrogate gap of $\alpha = 1/K = 1/2$.
-As the evaluation metric, we report the cumulative 0-1 loss (number of mistakes).
-Each configuration is repeated for 10 independent trials, and we plot the mean and the 95\% confidence intervals.
+Consequently, the true estimator in each segment alternates between $\bm{u}$ and $-\bm{u}$. \item \textbf{MNIST datasets:} We set $K=3$ and $m=784$ (28$\times$28 images flattened into vectors).
+Each feature vector $\x_t \in \R^m$ is obtained by normalizing the pixel values of an image to have a unit $\ell_2$-norm.
+Similar to the synthetic datasets, we simulate non-stationarity by introducing segment-wise label flips with counts of $\{1,10,100\}$.
+For each segment, we uniformly sample three distinct digits.
+These three digits constitute the set of labels in that segment.
+Within each segment, we sample images of the three digits uniformly with replacement and use them as the input feature vectors $\x_t$. \end{itemize}